 Regular health education sessions are also held and they help to raise awareness about issues pertaining to health and sanitation, thereby reducing the incidence of preventable diseases.
 Further, village health workers are also trained in MMU services and they then make home visits for those patients who are unable to reach the MMU.
 They also help sensitize the villagers on good health practices, and gradually create long-term behavioral change.

-OPD services, pathology and medication and visits to at least two villages everyday.
+Hans Foundation, has deployed a medical mobile unit in Ranchi, Jharkhand.
+It is equipped to provide OPD services, pathology and medication and visits to at least two villages everyday.